StochSS/sciope/README.md

 Scalable inference, optimization and parameter exploration (sciope) is a Python 3 package for performing machine learning-assisted inference and model exploration by large-scale parameter sweeps.
+Please see the [documentation](https://sciope.github.io/sciope/) for examples.

 ### What can the sciope toolbox do? ###